Ch40s1/dsa-daily-practice/README.md

 # dsa-daily-practice

 I need a way to study data structures and algorithms.
 This project will be a study site.
 It will have questions to help study.
+It uses django and will soon be up and running.

 ## Usage
 Clone repo or download file